ge4rsh0t/vegaspro14linux/README.md

 ## Known Issues

 *NOTE: This is about issues related to Vegas Pro running on Wine.
-If there are issues with script, then you need to refer to the issues tab for this repository.*
+If there are issues with the script, then you need to refer to the issues tab for this repository.*

 Wine isn't perfect so there are certain things on VEGAS Pro 14 that doesn't work or work as well as it does on Windows.
 These such things include:
 - Inability to import and render WMV files